jveilleux/FarmFreshWeb/producer-faqs.md

 1. Each farmer within the farmers market can establish their own profile and online shop on the FFW.
 The farmers market’s website could then promote links to these independently run shops.
 2. The farmer’s markets could create a **group page **on the FFW.
 This is an umbrella profile, which can house the profiles and stores of member producers.
 With a unique URL and landing page, this group site allows for collective marketing and promotions.
-3. Farmer’s market groups who are willing to cooperate and work together can establish a hub.
-This hub has a single shopfront offering the entire product range of participating producers.
+3. Farmer’s market groups who are willing to cooperate and work together can establish a farmers market.
+This farmers market has a single shopfront offering the entire product range of participating producers.
 Finding a way to coordinate the logistics of incoming and outgoing products can require some creative thinking, but using the farmer’s market days as a chance to aggregate and pack orders is one simple option.

 #### How is payment received in an FFW online shop?